 5. Keyword Extraction

-People who read extensively intuitively develop skimming skills.
+People who read extensively intuitively develop a skimming-through skill.
 They literally skim through a text – be it a newspaper, a magazine, or a book – by skipping out the insignificant words while holding on to the ones that matter the most.
 Thus, they can extract the meaning of a text without much ado.

-Keyword extraction as NLP techniques does the same thing by finding the important words in a document.
+Keyword extraction as an NLP modeling technique does the same thing by finding the important words in a document.
 Therefore, keyword extraction is a text analysis technique that derives purposeful insights for any given topic.
 Thus, you don’t have to spend a lot of time reading through a document.
 You can simply use the keyword extraction technique to extract relevant keywords.

 This technique is handy for NLP applications that wish to unearth customer feedback or identify the important points in any news item.
 There are two ways to do this: